VideoCoF: Unified Video Editing with Temporal Reasoner: Experiments

 \subsection{\OursBench~ and Experimental Setting}

-\textbf{\OursBench.} Previous video-editing benchmarks such as V2VBench~\citep{v2vbench}, TGVE~\citep{tgve}, and FIVE-Bench~\citep{five} focus on target-prompt edits and mostly are focused on class-level object swap.
+\textbf{\OursBench.} Previous video-editing benchmarks such as V2VBench~\citep{v2vbench}, TGVE~\citep{tgve}, and FIVE-Bench~\citep{five} focus on target-prompt edits and are mostly limited to class-level object swaps.
 They were mainly designed for training-free methods and are not suitable for instruction-guided or instance-level video editing.
 Real-world editing requires precise instruction understanding, including instance- and part-level control (e.g., distinguishing multiple people or left vs. right), and complex reasoning.
 To address these gaps, we introduce \OursBench.
-It contains 200 high-quality videos collected from Pexels \citep{pexels}, covering diverse scenes and both landscape and portrait aspect ratios. \OursBench~includes four task: Object Removal, Object Addition, Object Swap, and Local Style Transfer, each with 50 samples.
+It contains 200 high-quality videos collected from Pexels \citep{pexels}, covering diverse scenes and both landscape and portrait aspect ratios. \OursBench~includes four tasks: Object Removal, Object Addition, Object Swap, and Local Style Transfer, each with 50 samples.
 Half of these samples per task are instance-level cases with instance-focused editing prompts.

 \textbf{Evaluation Metrics}.
 To evaluate editing performance on \OursBench, we employ MLLM-as-a-Judge to provide a holistic evaluation score.
 This is achieved by prompting \textbf{GPT-4o}~\citep{gpt-4o} to assess multiple criteria given the original video, edited video, and user instruction: (1) Instruction Following (editing accuracy), (2) Preservation (unedited regions), (3) Video Quality.
 (4) Success ratio: we prompt the GPT-4o to provide a binary Success Ratio (Yes/No) to judge the overall success of the edit.
-We report three perceptual quality metrics quantify low- and high-level visual similarity between source and target frames: CLIP-T for image–text alignment, CLIP-F for temporal consistency, and DINO for structural consistency.
+We report three perceptual quality metrics to quantify low- and high-level visual similarity between source and target frames: CLIP-T for image–text alignment, CLIP-F for temporal consistency, and DINO for structural consistency.